Learn about actual and potential costs

 How can I gain leverage during negotiations?

-Which programs and platforms is your mailing software compatible with?
+With which programs and platforms is your mailing software compatible?

 What steps does your company take in assisting the integration process?